ZhouTangtang/draw_map2d/README.md

 python3 draw_map2d.py

 NOTICE the format of vio_map.map.
-You need to modify the .pgm generated a bit to use it.
+You need to modify the generated .pgm a bit (using GIMP for example) to use it.